 - After a heavy day of swimming and running, I increase the dose to 1.5mg per kg of body weight.
 She sleeps better and is not stiff the following day.

-Studies show the most effective is 2.0 mg per kg of weight but she is so much better at the current 1.0mg per kg, we’re leaving her between those doses and the decision is based on her activity for that day.
+Studies show the most effective is 2.0 mg per kg of weight but our pooch so much better between 1.0mg and 1.5mg per kg, we’re leaving her between those doses and the decision is based on her activity for that day.

 4 things you should know before buying CBD

-Because CBD is a fairly new area in the medical industry, there is not a lot of reliable information and it takes some digging around to find those four nuggets of information I wish I’d known earlier.
+Because CBD is a fairly new area in the medical industry, it takes some digging around to find those four nuggets of information I wish I’d known earlier.

-I’m showcasing the company Veritas Farms on this post and you’ll see more of them in the future.
+I’m showcasing the company Veritas Farms on this post.

-Based in Colorado, Veritas Farms I appreciate how this company is sustainable and has full transparency while educating people on what the hemp industry is.
+Based in Colorado, Veritas Farms I appreciate how this company is sustainable and has full transparency while educating people on what the hemp industry is all about.